Here I am.

 A sturdy nightstand

-And a silver mirror above it.
+And a silver mirror above

 But this mirror,